-Drought Assistance Program - Business and Community Support Grants (South Australia) Period of implementation: 2009-2010.
+Drought Assistance Program - Business and Community Support Grants (South Australia)

 This project is a direct response to South Australian Government concerns about significant adverse seasonal conditions.
 The program provides grants of up to \$5000 to community groups for activities that will contribute to the wellbeing and resilience of rural communities in coping with the drought.
 The program aims to administer a grant scheme in collaboration with key stakeholders that has state-wide application for community groups that will support the resilience, well-being and spirit of rural communities affected by drought conditions.